lyertia/lyessa-hostchecker/README.md

 ### Note

-Bot restart action is requires pm2 please look at https://pm2.io (You can use any tool for this action)
+Bot restart action is requires pm2 please look at https://pm2.io (You can use any another tool like pm2 for this action)

 ### Support